LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### The page language is not set to English

 The content of the page is English, yet the value of the `lang` attribute is set to `es` (Spanish), so does not accurately inform assistive tech of the correct language.
 This can cause some screen readers to use the wrong accents or language packs, etc. this fails SC 3.1.1 Language of Page (A).
-This is not something I recall ever encountering, I have found instances where some pages omit the lang attrivute, altogether, but given we all make typos, it is possible to find a stray page with a typo in the value.
+This is not something I recall ever encountering, I have found instances where some pages omit the lang attribute, altogether, but given we all make typos, it is possible to find a stray page with a typo in the value.

 ##### Solution